AP Explains: How storm surges build up, destroy and kill

 With Florence moving slowly and stalling, the storm surge is going to be a bigger, longer-term factor than normal because the water "just keeps piling up," Needham said.

 It's not just beach areas that are at risk.
 Storm surge invades rivers and estuaries, too.
-And National Hurricane Center Director Ken Graham said that's particular worry with Florence.
+And National Hurricane Center Director Ken Graham said that's a particular worry with Florence.

 "These bays, these rivers and these inlets, there's so much storm surge the water is being literally forced to flow the opposite direction," Graham said.
 "You can get storm surge even several miles inland."